Workiva/react_testing_library/doc/migration_guides/expectations.md

 1. Query to find the input DOM node
 1. Use a matcher instead of accessing the node's properties ourselves

-The first point is very much inline with all other portions of the migration.
+The first point is very much in line with all other portions of the migration.
 Instead of checking a component's state or using component instance methods to grab a node's property, RTL expects the test to query for the HTML element directly.
 For more information on querying, see the [querying migration guide][querying-guide].

 For the second point, the new pattern is only a slight adjustment.
 With OverReact Test, form input values were usually verified by accessing a property on the element (or a Dart component counterpart) similarly to: